mdn/content/files/en-us/web/api/history/pushstate/index.md

   - : This parameter exists for historical reasons, and cannot be omitted; passing an empty string is safe against future changes to the method.

 - `url` {{optional_inline}}
-  - : The new history entry's URL is given with this parameter.
+  - : The new history entry's URL.
 Note that the browser won't attempt to load this URL after a call to `pushState()`, but it may attempt to load the URL later, for instance, after the user restarts the browser.
 The new URL does not need to be absolute; if it's relative, it's resolved relative to the